theo546/CoreProtect-Builder/README.md

 ## How it works

-1. A GitHub Action runs every hour.
+1. A GitHub Action runs every day.
 2. It checks the latest commit on the official CoreProtect repository.
-3. Since it performs a **Smart Build Check**:
+3. It checks if a build is necessary:
     *   It checks for the latest existing release in this repository.
     *   If no release exists (first run), it builds.
     *   If a release exists, it compares the git diff between the last built SHA and the current upstream SHA.